KyloIO/kylo-docs/installation/KerberosInstallationExample-Cloudera.rst

 ..

-3. Change the [realms] as below to CLOUDERA .
+3. Change the [realms] as below to "quickstart.cloudera" .
 Udapte KDC and Admin Server Information.

 .. code-block:: shell